OVERVIEW

 DAY 5

-Walk to Molinaseca
+Walk to Molinaseca/ Ponferrada

-Leaving Rabanal, the route climbs towards the high point of ‘Cruz Ferro’ (iron cross).
+Leaving Rabanal, the route climbs towards the high point of Cruz Ferro (iron cross).
 At just 1500m, take a moment to enjoy the far-reaching views across the Camino.
 There are many theories as to the origins of the cross, but it is believed to have been erected in the 11th century.
-Traditionally pilgrims will leave a small rock with a message on it for loved ones which they have bought with them from home.
+Traditionally, pilgrims will leave a small rock with a message on it for loved ones who they have bought from home.
 From the cross, the route descends into the delightful village of Molinaseca.
+This is your destination today or continue to Ponferrada.

 Walk: 26.5km